ML4GW/aframe/README.md

 You can even train using multiple GPUS, simply by specifying a list of comma-separated GPU indices to `APPTAINERENV_CUDA_VISIBLE_DEVICES`.

 ### One layer up: `luigi` and `law`
-That command above is simple enough, but it might be nice to 1) specify e.g. W&B arguments with configs, and 2) longer term, incorporate this train task as one step in a larger pipeline.
+That command above is simple enough, but it might be nice to 1) specify arguments with configs, and 2) Incorporate tasks as steps in a larger pipeline.
 To do this, this repo takes advantage of a library called `luigi` (and a slightly higher-level wrapper, `law`) to construct configurable, modular tasks that can be strung into pipelines.
 To understand the structure of `luigi` tasks, it is reccommended to read the [docs](https://luigi.readthedocs.io/en/stable/).